FederatedAI/FATE/cluster-deploy/README.md

 EOF
 ```

-### 4.5.3 eggroll routing configuration file modification
+#### 4.5.3 eggroll routing configuration file modification

 This configuration file rollsite is used to configure routing information.
-You can manually configure it by referring to the following example, or you can use the following command to complete:
+You can manually configure it by referring to the following example, or you can use the following command:

 Configuration file: /data/projects/fate/eggroll/conf/route_table.json